kindone/cppproptest/doc/StatefulTesting.md

     });

     auto actionListGen = actionListGenOf<MyVector, Counter>(pushBackGen, popBackGen, clearGen);
+    // actionListGenOf is an `oneOf` generator that can take weights, so you can adjust rate of generation of an action with a weight
+    //    auto actionListGen = actionListGenOf<MyVector, Counter>(pushBackGen, popBackGen, weightedGen<Action<MyVector, Counter>>(clearGen, 0.1));
     auto prop = statefulProperty<MyVector, Counter>(/*initial state generator*/ Arbi<MyVector>(), /*initial model factory*/ [](MyVector& vec) { return Counter(vec.size()); }, actionListGen);
     // Tests massive cases with randomly generated action sequences prop.forAll();
 }
 ```

-## Style 2: Using Action Classes
+## Alternative Style: Using Action Classes

 See [the separate page](./StatefulTestingStyle2.md) for detail.
-Second style is more traditional way of defining actions.
+The second style is more traditional way of defining actions.
 Both style are similar in terms of expressive power.

 # Further topics